bpohoriletz/bpohoriletz.github.io/_posts/2018-10-26-domain-driven-rails-architecture-pattern.md

 post_title: '[EN] Domain Driven Rails Architecture'
 title: '[EN] Domain Driven Rails Architecture'
-description: 'The following article will describe an architecture of a Rails application that is a combination of ideas froma DDD and referenced articles as well as a few additional tools to monitor the quality of the code.'
+description: 'The following article will describe an architecture of a Rails application that is a combination of ideas from DDD and referenced articles as well as a few additional tools to monitor the quality of the code.'
 ---
 * Time: 30-40 min